-CPillar provides a
+LuciadCPillar provides a

 Map as the central component for visualizing geospatial data.

-on the expected thread.
+happen on the right thread.

 - UI thread